 - Swear Jar Bolognese Sauce ~ Make sure any children in the house are out of ear shot when you taste this sauce for the first time.
 Expletives will arise without warning or apology.
 And you will owe some big bucks to the swear jar. #worthit

 - Better Than a Sweater Bolognese Sauce ~ Sweaters merely create a barrier between you and the chilly air.
 This sauce tho?
 This sauce warms you from the inside out AND makes your house smell like heaven.

 Why is this the Best Homemade Bolognese Sauce exactly?

 There are a lot of bolognese sauce recipes out there.
 This one incorporates bits and pieces from my favorites and tries to stay as authentic as possible.
-It’s inspired by Serious Eats (without the chicken livers and fish sauce,) Giada De Laurentiis (but incorporating pork and sticking to the traditional simmer time) and Food Nouveau (with the addition of fresh herbs, bay leaves and tomato paste for some extra umami.)
+I love the addition of fresh herbs, bay leaves and tomato paste for some extra umami.

 Some important things to keep in mind when making this best homemade bolognese sauce are:

 - use a big enough pot that the various liquids will be able to almost entirely evaporate.
 In the end, the sauce should be mostly meat with a little bit of very thick tomato sauce holding it together.

 - do your best to dice the onion, carrots and celery (the soffritto) as evenly as you possibly can.
 Go for the 1/4 inch dice.
 This is pretty much the only “work” involved in this recipe and the more exact you are the better it will be.

 - there’s no parmigiano reggiano in the actual sauce but if you don’t grate some on top before digging in you’re senselessly depriving yourself.
 This is comfort food, after all.